Top ten films set in Cornwall

-The Observer’s chief film critic, Mark Kermode, celebrates the films in which Cornish scenery has starred.
+The Observer’s chief film critic and BBC film reviewer, Mark Kermode, celebrates the films in which Cornish scenery has starred.

 With its breathtaking natural beauty and matchless coastal vistas, Cornwall is one of the UK’s most cinematic locations.
 Filmmakers as diverse as Alfred Hitchcock, Nicolas Roeg, Sam Peckinpah, and Antal Kovacs (director of the Cornish language feature Hwerow Hweg) have all made grand use of the local scenery.

-Last year, Truro filmmaker Brett Harvey (Weekend Retreat) scored a local hit with the Bodmin-set Brown Willy, for which the tag-line ran ‘What happens on the moor … stays on the moor’.
-Here’s a list of 10 movies – the good, the bad and the weird – to accompany your Cornish break.
+In 2016, Truro filmmaker Brett Harvey (Weekend Retreat) scored a local hit with the Bodmin-set Brown Willy, for which the tag-line ran ‘What happens on the moor … stays on the moor’.
+Here’s a list of 12 movies – the good, the bad and the weird – to help keep Cornwall in your thoughts, from far away.

 Alfred Hitchcock’s adaptation of Daphne du Maurier’s 1936 novel was the source of much friction between the director and Charles Laughton, but became a solid hit nonetheless.
 The titular inn still stands proudly on Bodmin Moor.
 Hitchcock’s next picture, Rebecca (the second of three du Maurier adaptations), was also set in Cornwall, although largely shot in the US.